denten-books/plain-text/4-screen.md

-# Chapter 4: Literature Down to the Pixel
+# Chapter 4: Literature Down to a Pixel

 The screen has this one major peculiarity: it refreshes itself multiple times per second.
 Thus even those shapes that appear to stand still on the screen